Thinking about quitting your job? Here's how to decide if it's the right choice for you.

 Explore your options, daydream, see what ideas come to you, and make a game plan to make the right changes in your life.

 If you are set on quitting your job, here are some key points to remember.

 You're in the driver's seat of your life.
 No one else knows what's best for you but you — not your parents, your grandparents, your spouse, your best friend, or your mentor.
 If you make a career choice to please others before you please yourself, you may grow to resent those people in the long run.

 Also, you're the one who has to get through each day, and no one else can or will do it for you.
 If you know that quitting your job is the best choice for you and your family, trust that others will see it too.

 Along those same lines, one obstacle to pulling the plug on your current position often has to do with the feeling of loyalty to your co-workers and managers.
-Though this might seem like a noble action, if your work is impacting your quality of life — and now, potentially the quality of your children's education — you're not doing anyone any favors by staying.
+Though this might seem like a noble action, if your work is impacting your quality of life — you're not doing anyone any favors by staying.
 Your manager and co-workers might be disappointed or sad to see you leave, but ultimately they should understand that you need to do what's best for you.

 Have a game plan